InfinityAlgo-Academy/LightHouse/readme.md

 ## Develop

 Read on for the basics of hacking on Lighthouse.
-Also see [Contributing](./CONTRIBUTING.md) for detailed information.
+Also, see [Contributing](./CONTRIBUTING.md) for detailed information.

 ### Setup